Pindo Palm: Jelly, Wine and Good Eats

 When I was a foreign exchange student teaching in London back in the Dark Ages I took a trip to Cornwall and the Scilly Islands.
 I still have pictures of Pindo Palms growing there.
 I suspect the fruit of the B. capitata was made into jelly more often than pies et cetera because eating it is similar to eating sugar cane, in that it is tasty but very fibrous.
 Some people can swallow the fiber and have no tummy problems, in others it can upset stomachs.
 So, chewing the fruit and spitting out the fiber is accepted practice.
 Try only one at first, they don’t agree with everyone.
 One writer said they have a “terrific taste that starts out like apple and transforms to tart tropical flavors as it tantalizes the tongue.”
 To me they taste like a banana and a nectarine put together.
 Of course, once you have juice from the palm many things can be made from it and no southern home should be without a jelly palm.
 They are inexpensive, hardy, showy and bountiful.
 Incidentally, the seeds are about 45% oil and are used in some countries to make margarine.
 The core of the tree is also edible, as like the cabbage palm, but that also kills the tree so reserve that for palms only slated for development execution.

 Lastly, don’t confuse the fruit of the Queen Palm with the Pindo Palm.
 While the resemblance is superficial, and the Queen Palm usually much taller, they make a similar stalk of fruit and lose them the same way.
 The Queen Palm’s fruit when ripe is always orange to red in color.
 The Pindo Palm fruit, however, is always yellow, and when very ripe very yellow but not orange.
 Pindo Palms are also usually squat and not very tall.
 I’ve never met one that was so tall you couldn’t reach the fruit from the ground.

 Green Deane’s “Itemized” Plant Profile

-IDENTIFICATION:An evergreen tree growing to 20 by 12 feet, a long spike of green fruit — see upper right — turing yellow then dropping, ripe fruit very fragrant.
+IDENTIFICATION:An evergreen tree growing to 20 by 12 feet, a long spike of green fruit — see upper right — turning yellow then dropping, ripe fruit very fragrant.
 Note the spines on the fronds in the upper right picture.
 Fronds are very long.

 TIME OF YEAR: Evergreen, fruits in late spring in Florida.